Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 Licitar Heart

 One of the cutest souvenirs from Croatia is a heart-shaped cookie decorated with colorful details.
-Origins of this treat date back to the Middle Ages in European monasteries, where it was made in wooden molds, most often in the form of hearts, mushrooms, cherries, horseshoes, birds, butterflies, or flowers.
+The origins of this treat date back to the Middle Ages in European monasteries, where it was made in wooden molds, most often in the shapes of hearts, mushrooms, cherries, horseshoes, birds, butterflies, or flowers.

-These decorative hearts of Croatia gifts can be purchased nationwide for a few.
+These decorative hearts can be purchased nationwide, often for just a few euros.

-Shopping Hint: look for small ones for your Christmas tree; we hang them from the Christmas tree every year.
+Shopping Hint: Look for small ones for your Christmas tree; we hang them from it every year.

 3. Paprenjaci